coecms/coecms.github.io/posts/2023-03-30-file-expiry-shortcut.md

 ```
 $ diff <( command_1 ) <( command_2 )
 ```
 You can also add an additional `<` operator to redirect this output to `stdin`.
-The original version of this command posted on slack and the ACCESS-Hive used a this to get the output of `list-quarantine` into the loop.
+The original version of this command posted on slack and the ACCESS-Hive used this to get the output of `list-quarantine` into the loop.
 ```
 while read uuid a b c d path; do echo $uuid $path; done < <( nci-file-expiry list-quarantined | grep .ice_daily.nc )
 ```